Ynlay/100-days-of-code/log.md

 ### Day 75: April 4

 **Today's Progress**: Completed all "basic select" challenges for SQL at HackerRank and continued intermediate javascript 		              algorithm challenges at FreeCodeCamp

+### Day 76: April 5

+**Today's Progress**: Studied some more C, got to learn a lot of new things, also used codeblocks after a long time.

 ### DAYS SKIPPED SO FAR : 16